-Native to South Africa, these clump-forming succulents have similarities with Aloes and are related to the same subfamily.
+Native to South Africa, these clump-forming succulents are similar to Aloes and belong to the same subfamily.
 Zebra Plants receive plenty of sun and periods without rainfall in their natural habitat.
-Their succulent nature enables them to store water within the thick leaves when there is no frequent rainfall.
+Their succulent nature enables them to store water in their thick leaves when rainfall is infrequent.

-The main difference between the two species, Haworthiopsis fasciata (formerly Haworthia fasciata) and Haworthiopsis attenuata (formerly Haworthia attenuata), is that H. fasciata has smoother inner leaves, unlike H. attenuata that displays tubercles (warty growths).
+The main difference between the two species, Haworthiopsis fasciata (formerly Haworthia fasciata) and Haworthiopsis attenuata (formerly Haworthia attenuata), is that H. fasciata has smoother inner leaves, unlike H. attenuata, which displays tubercles (warty growths).
 In addition, H. fasciata is supposedly rarer than H. attenuata and seems to have fatter leaves.

-Primarily, they are grown in gardens.
-However, they are also grown in greenhouses, conservatories, and homes.
+They are primarily grown in gardens, but also in greenhouses, conservatories, and homes.

 Flowering: If the Zebra Plant flowers appear (may not appear indoors), they are small, tubular, white, or pink, growing from a long inflorescence.

 Foliage: The Zebra Plants form a rosette of leaves.
-The leaves are thick and patterned with white zebra-like stripes or tubercles that look like warts.
-Zebra Plants are clump-forming plants in the wild, so they can be grown with several or as many as you like in one container.
+The leaves are thick and patterned with white, zebra-like stripes or tubercles that resemble warts.
+Zebra Plants are clump-forming plants in the wild, so they can be grown in groups of several or as many as you like in one container.

 Growing Conditions